citp/privacy-policy-historical/m/mo/mod/modahealth.com.md

 Why can't I access any secure pages on the Moda Health website with Internet Explorer?

 Internet Explorer has security settings that may need to be updated.
-The common error message you may see is â€œThe page cannot be displayed.
-Cannot find server or DNS Error.â€ Please visit Microsoft's [support page](http://support.microsoft.com/support/kb/articles/Q181/1/47.asp) for more information.
+The common error message you may see is “The page cannot be displayed.
+Cannot find server or DNS Error.”
+Please visit Microsoft's [support page](http://support.microsoft.com/support/kb/articles/Q181/1/47.asp) for more information.

 Return to top